Easy Resume Logo

 You’ve reached your account maximum for followed topics.

-15 little improvements coming with android 15, how to use available light to create striking photos with your smartphone, quick links, what is a résumé, using a microsoft word résumé template, crafting a custom résumé in microsoft word, deciding what information to include, organizing that information.
+What is a résumé, using a microsoft word résumé template, crafting a custom résumé in microsoft word, deciding what information to include, organizing that information.

 Pressing the send button when sending your résumé to a potential employer can be a nerve-racking experience.
 We're here to show you how to create a résumé using Microsoft Word and provide a few tips on getting you through the résumé screening process so you can press that send button with confidence.